libbby/Syndetics-Catalog-Coverage-Assessment/README.md

 # Usage
 ## Overview of steps
 1. Prepare collection list -- this is a tab-delimited text file, with one collection per line.
+2. Run the first script with the collection list as input.
+This produces a list of unsuppressed (i.e. viewable in the public catalog) bib records on which to gather data.
+3. Run the second script on the bib record list.
+This gets some pieces of data that can only be grabbed from the ILS versions of the records.
+4. Run the third script on the bib/ILS data list.
+This pulls in the data that can only be grabbed by examining the live public catalog records, or querying the Syndetics API.
+5. Import results of the third script into the database to compile collection-level stats/reports.